 Another desire that is not difficult to ascertain its prevalence is the desire for strength.

-Flipping through magazines, scrolling through Facebook, watching TV, and even just driving passed your local gym packed with people make it clear that many people desire strength.
-It is not only physical strength that we desire however.
+Flipping through magazines, scrolling through Facebook, watching TV, and even just driving past your local gym packed with people make it clear that many people desire strength.
+It is not only physical strength that we desire, however.

-We also desire a strength of the spirit.
-Stories of people bravely fighting diseases, soldiers coming home from war battered but not broken, women rising to become CEO’s and leaders of our nation against all odds, and other similar stories spread throughout social networks like wildfire and are held up as a symbol of inspiration for others.
+We also desire the strength of the spirit.
+Stories of people bravely fighting diseases, soldiers coming home from war-battered but not broken, women rising to become CEOs and leaders of our nation against all odds, and other similar stories spread throughout social networks like wildfire and are held up as a symbol of inspiration for others.

 These stories truly are inspirational and certainly do depict strength at its finest, but it does not answer the question as to how people are able to find such strength.
 We all know, even if we haven’t experienced it ourselves, that there could be a time in the future when we are faced with one of those unexpected challenges in which we hope we could exhibit strength as beautifully as so many others do.

 So where does this desire for strength lead us, especially during difficult periods of time in our lives?
 The Sacrament of Anointing of the Sick.